 The Prudential Code recommends that the main Treasury Management reports are presented for scrutiny by Audit Committee in advance of consideration by Council.
-This report was presented to Audit Committee on 5 December 2023 for consideration prior to being presented to this meeting of Council on 19 December 2023, with the report approved by Audit Committee as presented.
+This report is being presented to Audit Committee on 5 December 2023 for consideration prior to being presented to Council on 19 December 2023.
+Any revisions arising from Audit Committee consideration of the report on 5 December 2023 will be incorporated into the final version of the report to Council on 19 December 2023.